awslabs/duvet/design/witness/decisions.md

   the whole obligation's elaboration consults the entire body, loop 1 included, so the mispaired annotations are credited.

-### Option B: Needed (load-bearing) semantics now
+### Option B: Needed (load-bearing) semantics

 Use unsat cores to include only what the solver required.

 - Pro: Would fail the running example — the verdict the user actually wants there.
+- Feasibility: **demonstrated, not assumed** (solver-replay spike, 2026-07-29).
+  Verus emits replayable solver queries (`--log smt`; measured free — no verification slowdown), and each ensures clause is guarded by a distinct `%%location_label%%N` constant — the same machinery Verus uses to localize *failing* postconditions. z3 replay with core extraction recovers per-clause needed sets, verified in both directions by a strict deletion matrix on a two-clause / disjoint-helpers probe
+  ("clause 1 needed `helper_a` and not `helper_b`"),
+  including the caller-side variant
+  ("the caller needed the callee's clause 1, not clause 2").
+- Con: The cost is not a bigger parse; it is a **new evidence-production category**.
+The producer must *drive the solver*: ~107 z3 invocations at duvet-coverage scale, two rewrite transforms between Verus's output and the executed queries (assert-naming, and an `ens%` guard rewrite validated on one probe shape only), results contingent on solver version and rlimit.
+Today's producer is a pure parser — artifact in, witnesses out, deterministic, testable against pinned goldens.
+  A Needed producer is an experiment runner with its own trusted base (a pinned z3, the unverified rewrites, the label↔span join) — and the rewrites are exactly the glue where bugs migrate.
-- Con: Feasibility unproven; cores are not guaranteed minimal (degradation direction: over-crediting, back toward Option A);
-  cost unknown; and the runtime side has no analog (its equivalent is mutation testing, also not built).
+- Con: Cores are not guaranteed minimal (degradation direction: over-crediting, back toward Option A), and the runtime side has no analog (its equivalent is mutation testing, also not built).

-### Decision: Option A, with room reserved for strengthening
+### Decision: Option A, with Needed reachable but deliberately not consumed

 Same semantics as execution, now.
+Needed strength is **reachable but not consumed** — the deferral is an architectural boundary, chosen and named, not an artifact
+limitation: **duvet parses artifacts; it does not drive solvers.** Consuming Needed evidence would put a solver-execution harness and its unverified rewrites inside duvet's trusted base, and that trade is declined for now.
+Because the gap sits on the far side of a named boundary rather than one dug by under-consuming the artifact in hand, the deferral is legitimate under Decision 17.
-The witness's `strength` provenance field exists from day one so that stronger witnesses (needed-semantics, clause granularity) can be added later without changing the model — if a way is found, that is wonderful; it is not assumed.
+The witness's `strength` provenance field exists from day one so that stronger witnesses (needed-semantics) can be added later without changing the model — as a new producer category with its own trusted-base ledger entries, when the trade is worth making.
 The exact contents of a constructed witness are deferred to the closure definition (Open Question 1), with the intent stated here: